ClimateBenchPress/data-loader/README.md

 uv run python -m climatebenchpress.data_loader.datasets.cmip6.access_tos
 ```
 This will download the data into a sub-directory named `datasets` within this repository.
 If you want to store the data in a different directory you can use the `--basepath=${path/to/dir}` command line argument for the scripts which will store the data at `${path/to/dir}/datasets` instead.

+## Funding

+ClimateBenchPress has been developed as part of [Embed2Scale](https://embed2scale.eu/) and [ESiWACE3](https://www.esiwace.eu/).

+Funded by the European Union.
+This work has received funding from the European High Performance Computing Joint Undertaking (JU) under grant agreement No 101093054 and EU’s Horizon Europe program under grant agreement number 101131841.
+This work also received funding from [UK Research and Innovation (UKRI)](https://www.ukri.org/).